Master of Development Economics (MDE)

 Application forms can be found under Dalhousie admissions for graduate studies.

-- Canadian students: your application for admission to the Graduate Studies program should be received by the university no later than June 1 for a September start date (all supporting documents must be received by this deadline); however, if you are applying for scholarships and departmental funding, your application (including application, fee and all supporting documents) should be completed by January 31.
+- Canadian students: your application (including application fee) for admission to the Graduate Studies program must be received by the university no later than May 1 for a September start date (all supporting documents shoud be received by June 1).
+However, if you are applying for scholarships and departmental funding, your application (including application fee) must be completed by December 31 and all supporting documents should be received by January 31.